 SI ONLINE | Sable Elyse Smith: FEAR TOUCH POLICE

 FEAR TOUCH POLICE is the second of a three-part collaboration with Smith that commenced in September 2020 with the installation of her sculpture, BACKBEND, on SI’s roof terrace.
-Smith is curating the 6th edition of SI’s Architecture and Design Series in January 2022, with a focus on how speech, noise and song traverses and troubles both visible structures and invisible systems.
-This digital project functions as a thematic bridge between Smith’s sculptural installation and her curated exhibition, providing unique insight into Smith’s curatorial process and artistic instincts.
-The publication’s first issue, FEAR, launched in October 2020, and its third and final issue, POLICE, will launch in late 2021.
-To visit the website, please visit ftp.life or enter through SI’s homepage.
+On January 21, 2022, SI will present Beneath Tongues, the 6th edition of its Architecture and Design Series, curated by Smith.
+The exhibition considers how speech, noise and song traverse and trouble both visible structures and invisible systems.
+This digital project functions as a thematic bridge between Smith’s sculptural installation and her curated exhibition, providing unique insight into Smith’s process and artistic instincts.
+The publication’s first issue, FEAR, launched in October 2020, and its second, TOUCH, launched in September 2021.
+To access the website, please visit ftp.life or enter through SI’s homepage.

 Sable Elyse Smith wishes to thank: the whole hood + each contributor and the team.